AlexanderJDupree/text_adventure_game/readme.txt

 Welcome to Kode Bros text-adventure-game for CS160!

+It is recommended you play our game in fullscreen!

 There are a few commands you should get familiar with before you play our game.
 Here are some global commands: